-glass can also be used to create glass foam or glass wool which are used as insulation materials as well as to prepare a geotechnical stable sub-base for buildings .
+glass can also be used to create glass foam or glass wool which are used as insulation materials as well as to prepare a geotechnical stable sub-base for buildings 27.

 The quality requirements for scrap glass (e.g. grain size) in this specific application are less strict than the ones for scrap glass recycling to produce new bottles.
 Thereby such practices might allow for an increase of its recycling rate.

-FIGURE 3-6 Scrap glass as secondary material for construction products

 FIGURE 3-7 Glass foam as an option to use glass as a secondary material

-Paper can be used as insulation material; however, it must be treated to increase its durability (e.g. drying, pesticide treatment, etc.).
+Paper can be used as insulation material 28; however, it must be treated to increase its durability (e.g. drying, pesticide treatment, etc.).